Lmx154/portfolio/README.md

 - Support for project images
 - Responsive grid layout (1 column on mobile, 2 columns on desktop)

+### Contact Form with reCAPTCHA
+- Prevents spam by using Google reCAPTCHA
+- Displays error message if reCAPTCHA verification is not completed
+- Shows success message upon successful form submission

 ## Tech Stack

 - React 18